PN7160 vs PN7161

 Feature PN7160 PN7161

-Apple ECP No Yes
+Apple ECP No Yes, across PN7161 variants

 NCI 2.0 workflow Yes Yes

-I2C hardware style Yes Yes
+I2C standard module available Yes Yes

 Raspberry Pi / Linux suitability Yes Yes